Ronaldr1985/Void-WSL/README.md

 ## Requirements

-The main requirement of the script is [7zip](https://www.7-zip.org/)
+The only requirement of the script is [WSL 2](https://devblogs.microsoft.com/commandline/announcing-wsl-2/).
+The script will try and use 7zip to extract the rootfs tarball, if it isn't present, then it will temporarily grab the XZ binary from [here](https://tukaani.org/xz/).

 ## Usage